Free Shipping On Orders Over $199

 Salvia care

 Prune early spring to clean the mound and encourage an even flush of new growth each spring.
-Deadhead after the first flush of blooms fade to encourage a second, and sometimes even a third in warmer climates!
+Deadhead after the first flush of blooms fade to encourage a second, and sometimes even a third, in warmer climates!

-When Salvia's clumps get larger after about 3-5 years, it's recommended you divide the larger plant into several small plants in order to rejuvenate them and increase their flowering and vigor.
+When Salvia's clumps get larger after about 3-5 years, it's recommended that you divide the larger plant into several small plants in order to rejuvenate them and increase their flowering and vigor.

 Scintillating Salvia!

-Diverse in color and size, Perennial Salvia are beloved by all, open your garden up to the many curious pollinators and beneficial insects alike!
+Diverse in color and size, Perennial Salvia are beloved by all.
+Open your garden up to the many curious pollinators and beneficial insects alike!
 Check out all the fantastic varieties available for your garden today at Nature Hills!

 Happy Planting!